 - Fare estimation before the ride-booking and free cancellation.

-- Convenient and preferable services offered through apps.
+- Convenient and preferable services are offered through apps.

-- Benefit of competitive pricing and cheaper rides
+- The benefit of competitive pricing and cheaper rides

-- Multiple payment options like wallets, debit/credit cards, etc.
+- Multiple payment options like e-wallets, debit/credit cards, etc.

 - Drivers can earn more through more rides than usual.

 - Ease of choosing their work timings.

 - Drivers can choose a convenient option for payment.

 Prolonged relationship with customers ensures sure shot at the business for a long period, and this business model helps you with the same by:

 - Constant customer support.